 Christmas Lava Lamp Instructions

-- Fill the bottle or jar a quarter full with water and add a few drops of food colouring.
+- Fill the bottle or jar a quarter full of water, then add a few drops of food colouring.

 - Fill up to (near) the top with vegetable oil.
 The oil and water should separate into two layers, with the water at the bottom and the oil sitting on top.